odmirajkar/Customer-Churn/readme.md

 - Are any specific income group customers are losing ?
 - Is there any pattern in credit class of a customer

+Once exploratory data analysis is completed data is wranggled and adaboost and gridsearch is used to predict customer churn

 ### Libraries used
 I used pandas to do data manupulation and analysis and matplotlib for data visualization